couchbaselabs/node-ottoman/docusaurus/docs/basic/schema.md

 :::

 :::caution
-**RefDoc Index** is not managed by Couchbase but strictly by Ottoman.
+**RefDoc Indexes** are not managed by Couchbase but strictly by Ottoman.
 It does not guarantee consistency if the keys that are a part of these indexes are updated by an external operation, like N1QL for example.

 **_Please use with caution!_**
 :::